 Again, such information is misleading.
 Not all cuts of meat can promote weight gain.
 Some cuts, especially the lean ones have low-fat content, and can hardly cause you to gain a pound.
 With that said, do some research before deciding to cut out meat entirely from your diet.
 Turns out that some information is inaccurate and misleading.

 Are you wondering how you will pick out the leaner cuts of your meat?
 Easy!
 Medicine Net recommends you decipher the following information on meat labels for more insight (3):

 - The lean percent.
 Always settle for meat whose lean percent is 95 and above.

 - The term ‘loin’.
-You can also determine leaner meat cuts by looking for meats that bear the term ‘loin.’
+You can also determine leaner meat cuts by looking for meats that bear the word ‘loin.’
 These include tenderloin, top loin, or sirloin.

 - The term ‘round.’
-Also opt for meats with the word ‘round’ in them.
-For example, top round or bottom round.
+Also opt for meats with the word ‘round’ in them, like top round or bottom round.

 - Fat visibility.
 Lean meats will contain little to no visible fat content.
 In case there is some visible fat, remember to trim it before cooking.

 - Fat and calorie content.
 You can also determine lean meats by looking at their fat and calorie content.
 According to Medical News Today, lean meat tends to have about 3 grams of fat and 55 calories (10).

 If you look at the best foods for weight loss, you will discover that lean meat will not be absent.
 It makes us question why these meats and not others are recommended to any dieter whose aim is to shed pounds.

 The thing is, lean meats tend to have low fat and calorie content.
 As mentioned earlier, lean meats have about 3 g of fat and 55 calories.
 Weight loss is only attainable when you consume fewer calories than your body burns (8).
 It is what is known as a calorie deficit.